-In the 1950s, Joseph “Wolf” Sutton, his wife, socialite Betty Sutton, and their three sons, Thomas, Joseph, and Timothy, moved from Tyler, Texas.
-They relocated to the Ocean View district of San Francisco, one of the few places where African Americans could purchase real estate in San Francisco after World War II.
+In the 1950s, Joseph “Wolf” Sutton, his wife, socialite Betty Sutton, and their three sons, Thomas, Joseph, and Timothy, moved from Tyler, Texas to the Ocean View district in San Francisco, one of the few places where African Americans could purchase real estate in the Bay Area after World War II.

-The legendary Joseph “Wolf” Sutton purchased restaurants and nightclubs in the Lakeview and Bayview Districts of San Francisco in the 1960s.
+In the 1960’s “Wolf” purchased restaurants and nightclubs in the Lakeview and Bayview Districts.
 One restaurant, “El Marrakech,” was adjacent to the first campaign headquarters of California’s political powerhouse, Mayor Randal Cunningham, who later recommended Wolf’s eldest grandson, Eric, for a California Commission post.

 The Suttons and those around them indulge their lifestyles with malicious lies and never-ending scandals.
-They become entangled with people who confuse infatuation with love and power with success.
-The Sutton’s San Francisco series begins with Veronique Sutton, Wolf’s great-granddaughter, in ONE WINTER NIGHT, a novella, available in e-book format on Amazon.com.
+They became entangled with people who confused infatuation with love and power with success.
+The series begins with Veronique Sutton, Wolf’s great-granddaughter, in ONE WINTER NIGHT, a novella, available in e-book format on Amazon.com.

 Veronique Sutton was voted the most popular girl at Balboa High School in San Francisco.
 This gorgeous, vivacious 29-year-old looks like she just stepped out of Hollywood.
 Her only dilemma is that she expects the opposite sex to look the same.
 Veronique knows how to attract a man but doesn’t know how to keep one.
 The man she loves must be tall, handsome, upscale, and professional.
 And he must make her feel fire and passion.
 No lukewarm love for her.
 After making another bad choice, she gives up on finding her significant other…, until ONE WINTER NIGHT, when she meets two handsome men at her company’s Christmas party.
 The sincere (and wealthy) Christopher Steele and the vibrant (and fiery) Jamal Stone.
 Both are handsome, upscale, and professional, and both are as different as night and day.
 Only one can help Veronique make the right choice for her future happiness.
 Which one will it be?